samedit66/vibeparser/README.md

 # vibeparser 😎🤙🏻🔥

 A tiny, pleasant-to-use **declarative** parsing mini-library with a compact pattern DSL, per-alternative precedence, limited left-recursive operator support, and convenient repetition/quantifier syntax.

-Goal: make it easy and pleasant to write small grammars in Python using a compact pattern DSL combined with Python semantic functions.
+**Goal**: make it easy and pleasant to write small grammars in Python using a compact pattern DSL combined with Python semantic functions.

-Best for: education, experiments, quick prototypes, parsers for small config languages, calculators, tiny DSLs.
+**Best for**: education, experiments, quick prototypes, parsers for small config languages, calculators, tiny DSLs.

 > [!WARNING]
 > **This library was entirely written by an LLM.** It *appears* to work and the examples run in my tests, but treat it as experimental research/learning code — not something to deploy in production.
 Use at your own risk; if it eats your grammar, try again with coffee ☕.
 (Also: it may be charmingly verbose about errors.)